Knee Strengthening Exercises for Knee Pain

 Sit on a chair with your back straight and feet flat on the ground.
 Slowly lift one foot until your leg is straight, hold briefly, and lower.
 This strengthens the front thigh muscles, or quadriceps, relieving pressure on the knee and promoting joint stability.

 Use a low step or sturdy surface.
 Step up with one foot, bringing the other foot to meet it, then step down and repeat.
-This exercise works the legs and knee muscles, building strength and endurance to support pain-free movement and balance.
+This knee strengthening exercises for elderly works the legs and knee muscles, building strength and endurance to support pain-free movement and balance.

 Stand next to a chair for balance, lift one leg slightly, and bend the standing knee into a mini-squat, then return to standing.
 This targets the quads and glutes, strengthening knee stability and improving balance, making it effective for knee pain prevention.